glbala87/ELLA_tool/docs/releasenotes/README.md

 No further release notes necessary, but adding here for reference:
 MR !600 CI is not detecting front end javascript test failures MR !603 Provide a CORS policy for ELLA
+MR !607 Improvements to region filter
 MR !622 increase-api-call-timeout
 -->
-- Fixes and improvements to development environment, setup and code base.
+- Fixes and improvements to performance, development environment and code base.

 ## Version 1.15.1